-His repetitive inclinations and love of texture and shape helped Kontaxis discover his life calling as an artist.
-In just the last three years, he has become a prolific painter, creating more than 90 complex pieces.
-Using heavy body acrylic paints and a pallet knife, he specializes in large, modern works of art.
-The pieces jump off the canvas and bring joy to all who view them.
-Kontaxis’ work has been displayed at the Heath Gallery in Palm Springs and the De Re Gallery in Los Angeles, with upcoming shows planned for Sun Valley, Idaho and Palm Desert, California.
+His repetitive inclinations and love of texture and shape helped Kontaxis discover his talent as an artist.
+In the last three years, he has become a prolific painter, creating more than 200 complex pieces, using heavy body acrylic paints and a battalion of pallet knives.

 Most recently, Kontaxis has completed numerous significant commissions, including those for Kaiser Permanente, a 31-foot stunner for the AC3 Restaurant at El Paseo Hotel, and the Los Angeles Chargers, and four solo exhibitions at the De Re Gallery in LA, the Gilman Contemporary in Sun Valley, Idaho, Heather James Fine Art in Palm Desert, CA, and Tao Chicago, IL.

 “It’s a pleasure to work with Nicholas Kontaxis.
 I found his artwork to be striking from the moment I saw it, comparable to artists I’ve loved for years, such as Jasper Johns and Sam Francis.
 When I found out more about Nicholas Kontaxis and the daily struggles, his paintings and story drew me in even further.
 Nicholas’ paintings are some of the most inspiring works I’ve seen, regardless of developmental disabilities.”